Earthquakes and tsunamis

-On 6 May 2015, the Japanese Meteorological Agency issued a level 2 warning (do not approach the crater) for Mount Hakone, Kanagawa Prefecture.
-Mt Ontake, on the borders of Gifu and Nagano prefectures, and Mt Sakurajima in Kagoshima Prefecture, Kyushu, are currently at alert level 3 (do not approach the volcano).
+On 30 June 2015, the Japanese Meteorological Agency issued a level 3 warning (do not approach the volcano) for Mount Hakone, Kanagawa Prefecture.
+Mount Sakurajima in Kagoshima Prefecture, Kyushu, is also currently at warning level 3.

 Check latest volcano warnings on the website of the Japanese Meteorological Agency.

 The typhoon season runs from June to December with most activity between July and September.
 Southern parts of the country are particularly at risk.
 You should monitor the progress of approaching storms on the website of the Japan Meteorological Agency.

 Typhoons that hit Japan are often accompanied by damaging high tides.
 People living in coastal areas are particularly at risk.
 Landslides can occur anywhere.
 The dangers increase when an earthquake occurs shortly after a typhoon has saturated an area.